catchupTJC/catchuptjc.github.io/_posts/2021-03-09-(SG)The Significance Of Suffering.md

 Suffering is something everyone in this world will face.
 It is inevitable.
 This is why we fall ill and die one day.
 This is a truth that we cannot escape from.

-Job 14:1-2
+>*“Man who is born of woman
-*“Man who is born of woman
+>Is of few days and full of trouble.
-Is of few days and full of trouble.
+>He comes forth like a flower and fades away;
-He comes forth like a flower and fades away;
+>He flees like a shadow and does not continue.*
-He flees like a shadow and does not continue.*
+>Job 14:1-2

 We are all born of woman.
 Our days are few and full of trouble.
 Like a shadow that disappears quickly and will not last.
 Because of sin, we will face sufferings.
 However, because Christians have a true God who has come down to save man, we will have a new body created for us.
 Only once Jesus comes again, then we will not need to face death again.